Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Editing EC2 start stop policy

-8. Return to the previous tab where we are creating the Role.
+8. Switch back to the previous tab where we were in the process of creating the Role.

 10. Press Next: tags, followed by Next: review.
-Enter the role name ec2_start_stop_policy and a brief description of the role on the review page.
+On the review page, input the role name as “ec2_start_stop_policy” and briefly describe the role.

 11. Next, select Create role.
 A new role with EC2 start/stop permissions has been created.